-After growing up in New Zealand in the 80s and 90s, I was lucky to have been able to start my career working in political consulting.
+I grew up in New Zealand in the 80s and 90s, studied political science at Victoria University of Wellington, and began my career working in political consulting.
 Between 2001 and 2007, I worked on campaigns in the US and around the world at UMR Research and then Greenberg Quinlan Rosner.

 In 2007 I left Washington, DC for New York where I spent three years helping Rubenstein - one of America's leading reputation management consultancies - modernize their services.
 Then, from 2010 to 2018, I worked at Huge, turning a digital design studio into one of the world's leading customer experience and digital transformation agencies.

 In my career I've been fortunate to learn from many people I admire.
-Stephen Mills, Stan Greenberg, and Aaron Shapiro have all shaped my thinking and taught me the value of being bold and relentless in the pursuit of things that matter.
+Stephen Mills, Stan Greenberg, and Aaron Shapiro all helped to shape my thinking and taught me the value of being bold and relentless in the pursuit of things that matter.
+My time at Rubenstein taught me that honest, accountable communication is true leadership.
 Joe Stewart made me believe in the power of designing things for people.